-The WeLoveFine team will contact you via email if your design is chosen as a finalist to send for judge's evaluation
+Our team will contact you via email if your design is chosen as a finalist to send for judge's evaluation.

 When do I send you my high resolution file?

-We will need a high resolution working file in the event that you are a finalist and you win one of our prizes!
-In order to ensure the best quality print if your design is chosen to be put into production in our shop, we will need a working file of at least 300dpi, so do not save over that or compress it in any way.
+We will need a high resolution working file in the event that you are a finalist!
+In order to ensure the best quality print of your design, we will need a working file of at least 300dpi, so do not save over that or compress it in any way.
 Illustrator (.AI) format is preferred, but we can also use Photoshop (.PSD) files as long as the layers are intact and not merged together into one flat image.

 The ratings period has begun but I can't rate designs, I get taken to a registration page!

 You must also be registered on the site in order to rate designs.
 Again, it only takes a few seconds, and once you are registered you won't have to do it again.

 I don't know how to rate?
 What do I do?

 In order to rate there is a star rating under each design.
 The number of stars will turn blue to represent the rating you would like to give the design.

 1 star is the lowest score, 5 stars is the highest.

 Woopsies!
 I accidentally rated this wrong, can I change my vote?